aktos-io/link-with-server/README.md

     > When "tunnel is established", the `RENDEZVOUS_SSHD_PORT` on server
     > is representing the ssh port (22) of the NODE.

-2. Place any scripts to run
+2. Place any scripts:

-    1. before actual link is created under `on/pre-create-link` folder.
+    1. to run before actual link is created: `on/connect` folder.
-    2. after actual link is created under `on/post-create-link` folder.
-    3. on disconnect under `on/pre-create-link` folder.
+    3. to run on disconnect: `on/disconnect` folder.

 # Recommended Tools